The government and the parliament

 Leader of the House

 The Leader of the House is the Minister, who, in addition to his or her ministerial duties, has overall charge of the arrangement and management of government business in the House.
 He or she is responsible for ensuring that government business proceeds with minimal delay or disruption.
 The Leader of the House determines the order in which the items of government business will be dealt with, in consultation with the Prime Minister and other Ministers, and after negotiation with his or her opposition counterpart, the Manager of Opposition Business.
-He or she arranges the allocation of time for debates and, where problems arise in regard to the program, determines the tactics to be followed by the Government.
+He or she arranges the allocation of time for debates and, where problems arise in regard to the program, determines the tactics to be followed by the government.

 The Leader of the House moves the majority of procedural motions—for example, alterations in the order of business, suspension of standing orders, changes in days and times of sitting, motions for leave of absence to Members, and often motions for the closure of debate, declarations of urgency (guillotines) and the adjournment of the House.

 The Chief Government Whip assists the Leader of the House in the responsibilities outlined above, and has particular responsibility for the programming of Federation Chamber business (that is, matters referred to the House’s second debating chamber).
-The Chief Government Whip may also move procedural motions in the House on behalf of the Government.
+The Chief Government Whip may also move procedural motions and programming declarations in the House on behalf of the government.
 The Chief Government Whip and the Chief Opposition Whip are both members of the Selection Committee, which allocates priority and times for private Members’ business and committee and delegation business.

 The whips of each party are responsible for the arrangement of the number and order of their party’s speakers in debates (although not binding, lists of intending speakers assist the Chair in allocating the call to speak).
 The whips also ensure the attendance of party members for divisions and quorum calls, and act as tellers (record the votes) in divisions.